 The deeper you look into your competitor, the more insight you can gain on how to improve your business.

 The user is the heart and driving force of any business.
-Great businesses are built on great ideas, no doubt, but those are ideas that add value for their users.
+Great businesses are built on great ideas, no doubt, but those are ideas that add value to their users.

 (a) They’ll help you identify if your product is needed